NilsRublein/Reinforcement-Learning-Curve-Fever/README.md

 # TODO:

 - implement other agents, see resources.
-- implement Lilja's and Bohnsack's curve fever version using gym-ple
 - take full frame as input via a CNN instead of beam search
 - training against non-random opponents (e.g. version by Lilja & Bohnsack)